 The Advisory Agreement will continue in effect for two (2) years initially and thereafter shall continue from year to year provided such continuance is approved at least annually by (a) a vote of the majority of the Independent Trustees, cast in person at a meeting specifically called for the purpose of voting on such approval and by (b) the majority vote of either all of the Trustees or the vote of a majority of the outstanding shares of the Fund.
 The Advisory Agreement may be terminated without penalty on 60 days written notice by a vote of a majority of the Trustees or by the Adviser, or by holders of a majority of the Fund's outstanding shares (with respect to the Fund).
 The Advisory Agreement shall terminate automatically in the event of its assignment.

-The table below provides information about the advisory fees paid to the Adviser by the Fund for the fiscal period ended July 31, 2021 and the fiscal years ended July 31, 2022 and July 31, 2023:
+The advisory fees paid by the Fund to its investment adviser during the fiscal years ended July 31, 2021, July 31, 2022, and July 31, 2023 were: